Yes, you can list any amount of photographs or artworks from one to a maximum of eight in your collection.

 The collection creator chooses the conservation organization that will receive donations from the sale of NFT's in their collection.

-Now this choice needs to be considered carefully, because they will be benefiting to the tune of 40% of the profits each time your collection photographs or artworks are sold, because ultimately, Provably Protect is all about conservation.
+Now this choice needs to be considered carefully, because they will be benefiting to the tune of 40% of the profits the first time your collection photographs or artworks are sold, because ultimately, Provably Protect is all about conservation.

 So they will be grateful to you for choosing them.
 But also, they will be responsible for marketing your collection to their followers, because they will be benefiting from it, so it's in their best interest to do so.

 The starting price for each of the collection creators NFT's on the first auction is set by the collection creator themselves in consultation with Provably Protect.
-This is to determine a price that will have the highest probability of resulting in bids.
+This is to determine a price that will have the highest probability of resulting in a sale.

 Every subsequent time the collection creators photographs or artworks are sold on the Provably Protect platform, a reasonable starting price will be set by the new owner of the NFT.

-40% of the profit from the purchase of each NFT in a collection is contributed to the collection creators chosen partner wildlife conservation organization.
-And this happens each time the photographs are sold on the Provably Protect platform, so it's effectively a 40% profit royalty on the collection (Provably Protect is all about conservation, so these organizations get more than the collection creator on subsequent auctions).
+40% of the profit from the first purchase of each NFT in a collection is contributed to the collection creators chosen partner wildlife conservation organization.
+And 4% is contributed for every subsequent sale of the NFT after that, so it's effectively an 4% royalty on sales after the first one.

 There are no limitations on image file sizes but buyers might want to print out the photograph or artwork to display it and then smaller files will limit the size they can print.
 So bigger file sizes are first prize but smaller ones are not disqualified.